 FOR PRICE PLEASE CONTACT – Include Item number below:

 18th century or earlier Burmese Wood Arakan Style Buddha Statue seated on a pedestal and mounted on a metal stand – Wood has been treated, no termites.
 Black lacquer with some gilding remaining, head slightly bent with a short neck, earlobes touching shoulders, wearing a plain monks robe.
 Earth touching attitude, stocky body in the Mahamuni style.

-Although there is no evidence of the Buddha ever visiting Burma/Myanmar, legend says that the Maha Myat Muni Buddha was created in his image after he visited Dhanyawadi, the capital city of Arakan whilst on a pilgrimage with his disciples during the 26th anniversary of the King of Mrauk-U Dynasty, Arakan.
+Although there is no evidence of the Buddha ever visiting Burma/Myanmar, legend says that the Maha Myat Muni Buddha was created in his image after he visited Dhanyawadi, the capital city of Arakan whilst on a pilgrimage with his disciples around 554 BC.

-During the Buddha’s visit the king, Sanda Thuriya who was a devout Buddhist ordered that an image of the Buddha be cast.
-Upon completion of the casting the Buddha breathed upon it, from this time on it was believed that the image became became the exact likeness of the Maha Myat Muni, one of the five likenesses of the Buddha, two were in India, two in paradise and the Mahamuni being the fifth.
+Others say that during the Buddha’s visit to Dhanyawadi, the king, Sanda Thuriya who was a devout Buddhist ordered that an image of the Buddha be cast.
+Upon completion of the casting, the Buddha breathed upon it, from this time on it was believed that the image became became the exact likeness of the Maha Myat Muni, one of the five likenesses of the Buddha, two were in India, two in paradise and the Mahamuni being the fifth.